Yankees vs. Mariners Player Props Betting Odds

-Julio Rodriguez and Aaron Judge are two of the players with prop bets for the taking when the Seattle Mariners and the New York Yankees meet at T-Mobile Park on Tuesday (at 9:40 PM ET).
+Aaron Judge and Ty France are two of the top players with prop bets available when the New York Yankees and the Seattle Mariners meet at T-Mobile Park on Wednesday (at 9:40 PM ET).

 Bet on this matchup or its props with DraftKings!